Over the past decades, I’ve made several mistakes. These are my biggest programming mistakes.

 Durability = 98% Total Body Relative Strength and Sport-Specific Fitness + 2% Mobility.

 Until 12-15 months ago, our programming often deployed lightly or moderately loaded, high volume squatting and lunging movements.
 We used these movements for a couple training modes – multi-modal work capacity and stamina.

-But pain and arthritis in my own knees has caused me to question the utility of this wear and tear on knee joints.
+But pain and arthritis in my own knees have caused me to question the utility of this wear and tear on knee joints.

 I’ve come to wonder if light and moderately loaded deep knee flexion squats and lunging movements are dead-end exercises like kipping pull-ups.
 They don’t make athletes any stronger, aren’t directly transferrable outside the gym, and could just wear out your joints.

 Now I work to avoid programming these “garbage reps” as I call them.
 I’ve replaced “garbage reps” in my work capacity events with shuttle sprints, and other modes which perform as well, or better, in the work capacity role.

 I’ve still determining the replacement and need for these squatting movements when it comes to training stamina.

 Finally, some of our sport-specific work still uses lightly loaded deep squats and lunges.
 Examples include the Quadzilla Complex for eccentric leg strength and loaded step ups for short people.